jnkly/hello-jekyll/index.md

 Comes with basic folder structure, kramdown and sass - but assumes nothing else!

-### Who know's what's gonna happen next?
+### Create a beast of a website

 It's your potion, brew it your way!

-(If you've got a red background and flossy is spraying her magic - your sass is working fine)
+(If you've got a red background - your sass is working fine)

 Made by [Jnkly](http://johnkelly.design/)